clvv/fasd/README.md

 List of all commands that will be ignored, defaults to "fad ls echo".

 $_FASD_TRACK_PWD
-Fasd defaults to track your "$PWD".
+Fad defaults to track your "$PWD".
 Set this to 0 to disable this behavior.

 $_FASD_AWK
 Which awk to use.
-Fasd can detect and use a compatible awk.
+Fad can detect and use a compatible awk.

 $_FASD_SINK
 File to log all STDERR to, defaults to "/dev/null".